-To provide health education and professional development opportunities that promote development and optimal patient care.
+To provide health education and professional opportunities that promote development and optimal patient care.

 To provide quality, evidence-based educational opportunities which support research and scholarly activities that are designed to enhance the competence, performance, and patient outcomes of health professionals.
 We focus on compassionate, lifelong learners and advocate for the health and welfare of diverse populations.
 Our goal is to improve patient outcomes in the populations served by the health providers we educate.
 The planning process will include an assessment of needs, objectives and expected outcomes, analyzing activity evaluations, assessing feedback from faculty and utilizing clinical and other electronic-based systems when possible to monitor changes in practice and/or patient outcomes.